COLUMN

 9. What strengths do you see in each other?

-For Shimizu (who is still an active beauty professional), salon management, store operations, and beautician-related matters.
+For Shimizu (who is still an active beauty professional), salon management, store operations, and other matters related to the practice itself.
 For Kuboshima, IT and finances.
 Each of us has our own area of expertise, and by trusting each other, we can focus on our respective strengths.

 10. What is your ideal vision for the company 10 years from now?